MannyEE/TripAdvisor/README.md

 Trip Advisor
-This program is a trip advisor that helps optimize flight and ground travel routes
+This program is a trip advisor that helps optimize flight and ground travel routes.
+Just enter

 Restrictions:
 - You need a google maps API key, with geocoding, directions, places and places (new) enabled, stored in the filepath '/home/ubuntu/api' in order for the program to find the key